SOFTS-Raw sugar hits 1-1/2 year low, arabica coffee surges

 LONDON, March 18 (Reuters) - Raw sugar futures on ICE hit 1-1/2 year lows on Wednesday, with equities and oil plunging as fears over the coronavirus pandemic eclipsed support measures rolled out by policymakers around the globe.

-Arabica bucked the sell-off in financial markets, surging 11% at one point amid tight supplies.
+Arabica bucked the sell-off in financial markets, surging 11% at one point amid tight supplies and talk of port logjams.

 * U.S. crude futures plumbed 18-year lows as travel and social lockdowns sparked by the coronavirus knocked the outlook for demand.